kazuma007/visual-diff/README.md

 # Visual-Diff

 `visual-diff` is a JVM/Scala-based command-line tool that compares two PDF files **or image files** and generates a comprehensive report on their differences.
+Supports both **single-file** and **batch directory** comparisons.

 ## Features

+- **Visual Diff**: Renders PDFs to images and performs a pixel-by-pixel comparison, highlighting any visual changes
+- **Color Diff**: Detects color changes in text and graphics using RGB color distance analysis, with configurable sensitivity
+- **Text Diff**: Extracts all text content with coordinates to identify added or removed text (PDF only)
+- **Layout Diff**: Detects when text or elements have shifted beyond a configurable threshold (PDF only)
+- **Font Diff**: Identifies font substitutions, missing fonts, and embedding status changes that can affect document appearance (PDF only)
+- **Reports**: Produces multiple output files for every comparison:
+    - `report.html`: A human-friendly visual report for quick inspection in a browser
+    - `report.css`: Stylesheet for the HTML report
+    - `report.js`: JavaScript for interactive features (dark mode, filtering, collapsible sections)
+    - `diff.json`: A machine-readable JSON file detailing every difference, perfect for CI/CD integration
+    - `old_p*.png`, `new_p*.png`, `diff_p*.png`: Per-page PNG images showing old version, new version, and differences highlighted in red
+    - `color_diff_p*.png`: Per-page PNG images with color differences marked in magenta
 - **Image Format Support**: Compare image files directly!
-Supports JPG/JPEG, PNG, GIF, BMP, and TIF/TIFF formats.
+Supports JPG/JPEG, PNG, GIF, BMP, and TIF/TIFF formats
--   **Visual Diff**: Renders PDFs to images and performs a pixel-by-pixel comparison, highlighting any visual changes.
--   **Color Diff**: Detects color changes in text and graphics using RGB color distance analysis, with configurable sensitivity.
--   **Text Diff**: Extracts all text content with coordinates to identify added or removed text (PDF only).
--   **Layout Diff**: Detects when text or elements have shifted beyond a configurable threshold (PDF only).
--   **Font Diff**: Identifies font substitutions, missing fonts, and embedding status changes that can affect document appearance (PDF only).
--   **Reports**: Produces multiple output files for every comparison:
-    -   `report.html`: A human-friendly visual report for quick inspection in a browser.
-    -   `report.css`: Stylesheet for the HTML report.
-    -   `report.js`: JavaScript for interactive features (dark mode, filtering, collapsible sections).
-    -   `diff.json`: A machine-readable JSON file detailing every difference, perfect for CI/CD integration.
-    -   `old_p*.png`, `new_p*.png`, `diff_p*.png`: Per-page PNG images showing old version, new version, and differences highlighted in red.
-    -   `color_diff_p*.png`: Per-page PNG images with color differences marked in magenta.
+- **Batch Comparison Mode**: Compare entire directories of files at once with automatic file matching and comprehensive reporting

 ## Tech Stack

 - **Scala 3**: The core language
 - **Apache PDFBox**: For all PDF parsing, text extraction, and rendering tasks
 - **mainargs**: For building a clean and powerful command-line interface
 - **upickle**: For fast and easy JSON serialization and deserialization
 - **scalatags**: For type-safe, compositional HTML generation
 - **ScalaTest**: For unit and integration testing

 ## Quick Start